-Abstract.
-While the 3-dimensional analogue of Sperner's problem in the plane was known to be complete in class PPAD, the complexity of 2D-SPERNER itself is not known to be PPAD-complete or not.
-In this paper, we settle this open problem proposed by Papadimitriou [9] fifteen years ago.
-The result also allows us to derive the computational complexity characterization of a discrete version of the 2-dimensional Brouwer fixed point problem, improving a recent result of Daskalakis, Goldberg and Papadimitriou [4].
+We settle this open problem with a PPAD-completeness proof.
+The result also allows us to derive the computational complexity characterization of a discrete version of the 2D Brouwer fixed point problem, improving a recent result of Daskalakis, Goldberg and Papadimitriou [C. Daskalakis, P.W.
+Goldberg, C.H.
+Papadimitriou, The complexity of computing a Nash equilibrium, in: Proceedings of the 38th Annual ACM Symposium on Theory of Computing (STOC), 2006].
 Those hardness results for the simplest version of those problems provide very useful tools to the study of other important problems in the PPAD class.